UPDATED JUNE, 2019 (Updates in bold)

-We just returned not long ago from a wonderful adventure aboard the Stella Australis, a ship that regularly cruises Tierra del Fuego, the archipelago of islands at the southern tip of South America known as “the end of the world.”
+We recently returned from an adventure in Southern Patagonia aboard the Stella Australis, a ship that cruises the Tierra del Fuego, that wild and scenic archipelago of islands at the tip of South America.

-For some 25 years now, Australis has been the only company to offer weekly cruises through Tierra del Fuego to Cape Horn, taking travelers to remote, rarely visited, fjords and islands.
-In fact, on these cruises, which are scheduled during the warmer months of September through April, the Stella is often alone in these waters.
+For over 25 years, Australis has been the only company to offer weekly cruises through this largely uninhabited area of remote fjords and mountainous, glacier-capped islands.
+In fact, the Stella is often alone in these waters.

 Darwin, of course, didn’t have the creature comforts we enjoyed on the Stella, a ship which is luxurious without being stuffy.
 Staterooms are comfortable and easy to move about in.
-And its large windows offer IMAX-like views of the constantly changing scenery.
-In an elegant dining room, the chef serves Patagonian specialties like lamb and crabmeat, accompanied by some of Chile’s finest wines.
-All these amenities, plus an attentive crew, add up to a first-class experience.
+And its large windows offer IMAX-like views of the constantly changing landscape.
+In the dining room, the chef serves up Patagonian specialties like lamb and crabmeat accompanied by some of Chile’s finest wines.
+All this, plus an attentive crew, adds up to a first-class experience.

-Many people enjoy combining the cruise with a visit to a South American city, such as Buenos Aires, Argentina, or Santiago, Chile.
-Or they round out their journey, as we did, with a visit to Chile’s Torres del Paine National Park, an extraordinarily beautiful UNESCO Biosphere Reserve.
+Many people combine an Australis cruise with a visit to a South American city, such as Buenos Aires, Argentina, or Santiago, Chile.
+Or they round out their journey, as we did, with a trip to Chile’s Torres del Paine National Park, an extraordinarily beautiful UNESCO Biosphere Reserve.
 (Tip: The best place to stay in Torres del Paine is the Explora Patagonia lodge.
 The only luxury accommodation in the heart of the park, it offers close-up views of the iconic Paine Range and daily guided hikes.)